Tenant Repair Costs Policy

 Repeat or serious incidents of Tenant Repair Costs

-Where FACS has sufficient evidence of repeat or serious incidents of tenant-responsible damage, including antisocial behaviour by tenants, other household occupants and visitors that cause deliberate or reckless damage to a FACS property (see Antisocial Behaviour Management Policy), FACS will immediately take action before the NCAT to obtain a specific performance order.
-In certain circumstances, FACS will take action to end the tenancy.
+Where DCJ has sufficient evidence of repeat or serious incidents of tenant-responsible damage, including antisocial behaviour by tenants, other household occupants and visitors that cause deliberate or reckless damage to a DCJ property (see Antisocial Behaviour Management policy), DCJ will immediately take action before the NCAT to obtain a specific performance order.
+In certain circumstances, DCJ will take action to end the tenancy.

 Valuation of Tenant Damage

-- Damage to fixtures and fittings within the dwelling.
-Most items are recovered at the actual cost of repair, however in some instances FACS will allow for depreciation on fixtures and fittings in calculating the damage costs.
+- damage to fixtures and fittings within the dwelling.
+Most items are recovered at the actual cost of repair, however in some instances DCJ will allow for depreciation on fixtures and fittings in calculating the damage costs.

 Tenant Damage Charges where asbestos is present